-The legal position on GDPR and personal data transfer between the UK and the EEA has changed post-Brexit as follows:
+The legal position on GDPR and personal data transfer between the UK and the EEA have changed post-Brexit as follows:

 EU GDPR Regulation